-Board of Appeals & Review
+Board of Appeals & Review - CURRENT

 In administering regulations and policies, the University recognizes that it must at times take into consideration the special needs of the individual student.
 The Board of Appeals and Review (BoAR) is delegated the responsibility for ruling on requests for special consideration.
 This policy outlines BoAR’s charge and membership